What do you think of the following statement?

 The Independent headline (May 15, 2009) read: “Ronan O’Gara’s a real lout.”
 [1] Whether intended or not, his response was seen as an insult.

-Again, your response to a person is the measure of your relationship with that person.
+Again, your response to a person measures your relationship with that person.

 1. As we’ve noted, your response to someone discloses your value of that relationship.
 It lies somewhere between: